 Do you know your pro-biotics, pre-biotics, botanicals and supplements, from your vitamins, macro-nutrients and micro-nutrients?
 All can help women manage their physical and emotional wellbeing, but what should you consider taking and when?
 “Nutrition plays a role in women’s health, both in managing different life stages and in promoting long-term health, but with so many options… Read more »

 October 18th is World Menopause Day.
-It’s a day to come together an recognize the significance of menopause in the lives of women worldwide.
+It’s a day to come together an recognise the significance of menopause in the lives of women worldwide.
 With the importance of Women’s Health across the life stages, we would like to share key insights from our women’s health webinar that explored the intricate relationship between menopause, health,… Read more »

 Immunomodulators often come up in online searches about immunity’s link with food and nutrition, but what are they?
 In this article, Sonja Nodland, PhD provides examples of immunomodulators found in food and describes the science of how they work.